veebch/howmanysleeps/README.md

 At dusk (the LDR value can be adjusted in the code if needed) the lights turn on.
 If it is currently Advent, then the bar acts as a progress bar, charting the number of sleeps until Christmas.
 Outside of advent, the light will be a 'breathing' pattern.

-Pressing the momentary switch will disable the lights until it gets light again, at which point, the Pico will reset.
+Pressing the momentary switch will disable the lights until it gets light again.
+When it gets bright again, the Pico will reset.